eatthepie/docs-v2/docs/gameplay/rules.md

 # Rules

-Once the lottery starts, it never ends.
-When a game concludes, the next one begins automatically.
-As long as Ethereum runs, there will always be a game in play.
+Like Ethereum itself, Eat the Pie never pauses.
+When one game ends, the next one simultaneously begins, ensuring there's always an active round to join.

 ## 🕒 Game Duration and Prize Pool